Post: 8 Essential Digital HR Skills Every Professional Needs in 2026

 - What it involves: Understanding data classification standards, access control principles, retention and deletion schedules, breach notification obligations, and the privacy regulations (GDPR, CCPA, state-level equivalents) that govern employee data handling.

-- Practical competencies: Vendor security assessment criteria for HR tech procurement, data minimization habits (collect only what you need), and the ability to participate meaningfully in a data breach response rather than waiting for IT to explain what happened.
+- Practical competencies: Vendor security assessment criteria for HR tech procurement, data minimization habits (collect only what you need), and the ability to participate meaningfully in a breach response rather than waiting for IT to explain what happened.

 6. Digital Storytelling and Employer Brand